 What to Expect from Airbnbs in Florence

 If you’re looking for individuality and character from your accommodation, you’ve come to the right place.
-Airbnbs in Florence are all manner of shapes and sizes – from private rooms in bed and breakfasts, to romantic studios under original frescoes.
+Airbnbs in Florence come in all manner of shapes and sizes – from private rooms in bed and breakfasts, to romantic studios under original frescoes or an entire rental unit packed with amenities for the whole family.

 Palazzo literally translates from Italian as ‘palace.’
 While the architecture is palatial and based on wealthy Renaissance families’ properties, you’ll find that these three or four storey homes may have now been converted into flats or apartments.
 There are quite a few in central Florence!